CaliStyle/humpback/README.md

   * Single Page Applications (SPAs)
   * Model View Controller (MVC)

-##Role based authorization, Lightweight CMS, and Prebuilt Back Back Admin
+##Role based authorization, Lightweight CMS, Lightweight Email, and Prebuilt Back Back Admin
-One of the most repetitive tasks that we do with every sails project is Role based authorization, Content Management, and GUI Data Management.
+One of the most repetitive tasks that we do with every sails project is Role based authorization, Content Management, Email Management, and GUI Data Management.
 So with Humpback, we built that in natively.
 We did it for two reasons 1) we do it for 99% of the sails.js projects we create anyways 2) It's a great working example of how the humpback frontend and backend work together.
 It's not a sails.js version of wordpress or anything like that, just a great time saving way to see all